poi5305/ChineseChess/README.md

 ChineseChess
 ============

-It is a game of chinese chess writen by HTML, javascript, jQuery, and PHP(server).
+It is a game of chinese chess writen by HTML, javascript, jQuery, dojo, and PHP(server).

 It connected two player to play a game of chinese chess using network, and let more player to watch the game.